 Proper wound care promotes healing, reduces risk of infection, decreases pain, and enhances overall patient satisfaction.
 If you have a wound that has not healed for more than six weeks, you may benefit from specialized wound care treatment.
-Ask your physician about a referral to the Wound Care Clinic at Geary Community Hospital.
+Ask your physician about a referral to the Wound Care Center at Geary Community Hospital.

 - What Is A Wound?